bitwalker/distillery/docs/upgrading_to_2_0.md

   * PID file creation when `-kernel pidfile "path"` is given in `vm.args`, or `PIDFILE=path` is exported in the system environment.

+### Deprecations

+Other than the deprecations already mentioned, there are the following:

+  * The `--verbosity` flag no longer exists, use `--silent`, `--quiet` or `--verbose`, if you want to adjust the default output.
+Errors will always be output in all of those modes, but `--quiet` will also print warnings.
+  * The `:executable` option has changed in `rel/config.exs`, rather than either `true` or `false`, it's either `[enabled: boolean, transient: boolean]` or `false`.
+In other words, `:executable` reflects the executable options, rather than on/off.
+As a result, the `:exec_opts` option is deprecated, and is merged into `:executable`'s options list.
+You can omit `:transient` from `:executable`, and it will be assumed to be false, as was the default behavior previously.

 If you encounter an issue that is not covered here or in the documentation, please open an bug on the issue tracker!